jeroenbouwman/CASCADe/docs/source/index.rst

 as they either have to make too many assumptions or do not fully utilize all information available in the data to negate the noise terms.

-The CASCADe project implements a novel “data driven” method, pioneered by Schoelkopf et al (2015) utilizing the causal connections within a data set, and uses this to calibrate the spectral timeseries data of single transiting systems.
+The :blue:`CASCADe` project implements a novel “data driven” method, pioneered by Schoelkopf et al (2016) utilizing the causal connections within a data set, and uses this to calibrate the spectral timeseries data of single transiting systems.
 The current code has been tested successfully to spectroscopic data obtained with the Spitzer and HST observatories.